ericchudow/Pages/index.md

 <p style="text-align: center;">
 Welcome to Jonathan Chudow’s Bar Mitzvah Website
 </p>
-We are so excited about Jonathan's upcoming a Bar Mitzvah.
+We are so excited about Jonathan's upcoming Bar Mitzvah.
 It will be such a great and meaningful time for our family and friends!
 Hopefully this website will help you navigate the weekend.

 <p style="text-align: center;">
 Please save the date for the Bar Mitzvah of <br />